Special-K-s-Flightsim-Bots/DCSServerBot/README.md

     message: You have been kicked for slot spamming! # default message for slot spamming
     check_time: 5       # number of seconds to test
     slot_changes: 5     # number of slot changes in these number of seconds that are allowed
+  smart_bans: true      # Used to disable the smart ban system (usually enabled).
+Servers that see people getting banned with high number of IPv4 reusage (in CN for instance) want to say false here.
   serverSettings:       # Overwrite the serverSettings.lua with these values
     port: 10308
     advanced:
       resume_mode: 0
 My 2nd Fancy Server:    # You can have an unlimited amount of server configurations.
   ...
 ```